amsa-code/sgb-decoder/README.md

         * Not present
         * Left Justified Short (say 3 characters)
         * Right Justified Short (defensive, whitespace trimming the found value should do the job)
-        * Uses all 7 characters
+        * Uses all 7 characters x 6 (to test all Baudot characters)
     * Aircraft Registration Marking
         * Not present
         * Right Justified Short (say 3 characters)